arabidopsis/footprint/README.md

-**REMEMBER**: Unix file permissions mean that you should edit `/etc/nginx/nginx.conf` and change `user www-data;` to `user {you};` Or (recursively) change the owner on all the repos directories to `www-data`.
+**REMEMBER**: Unix file permissions mean that you should edit `/etc/nginx/nginx.conf` and change `user www-data;` to `user {you};` Or (recursively) change the owner on all the repo directories to `www-data`.

 See [here](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-20-04
 ) for a tutorial.